 Wunder-Mold’s quality and attention to detail are at the heart of our mission.
-As a plastic injection molding company that has been in the business for over 24 years, we constantly seek ways to further advance the scope, quality, and cost-efficiency of our injection mold manufacturing.
+As a custom plastic injection molding company that has been in the business for over 24 years, we constantly seek ways to further advance the scope, quality, and cost-efficiency of our injection mold manufacturing.

 A team that delivers timely service & consistent quality

 Capable project management from design to final part.
 One-stop service for all of our clients’ plastic injection molding.

 Decades of custom plastic injection molding engineering and processing experience ensure predictable outcomes.